Home » Tart and Pie Recipes » Ricotta Pie

 For the filling

 • In a food processor, place all the filling ingredients and process to 1-2 minutes until well combined and smooth.
+Don't overprocess or too much air will be incorporated into the ricotta causing it to puff in the oven.
 Refrigerate until the crust is ready.

 To assemble and bake the ricotta pie